-The entire right half of this dialog is occupied by a pad block with 16 pads, showing the smart chords that were automatically assigned to the individual pads when you selected the root note and chord map in the Smart Chord section drop-down menus.
-The upper eight pads are used for modifiers such as sus2, sus4, 7th, 9th etc.
+The entire right half of this dialog is occupied by a pad block with 16 pads.
+The lower eight pads show the smart chords that were automatically assigned to them when you selected the root note and chord map in the Smart Chord section drop-down menus.
+The upper eight pads are used for chord modifiers (sus2, sus4, 7th, 9th), chord inversions and the selected bass note.

-- You can now either play these chords by clicking the desired pad or pressing a key/pad on your external controller hardware. - Additionally selecting one or more modifier pads on-screen or by pressing them on your external hardware controller lets you play chord inversions and/or add interval and bass notes.
+- You can now either play chords by clicking the desired pad or pressing a key/pad on your external controller hardware. - Additionally selecting one or more modifier pads on-screen or by pressing them on your external hardware controller lets you play chord inversions and/or add interval and bass notes.
 Selected (and played) keys/pads get a white frame on-screen.